 7. During the video review, the defensive team shall maintain their position on the field and may warm-up if desired.
 Offensive base runners and the on-deck hitter shall maintain their position.
 Other personnel shall remain in the dugout.
 Any defensive or offensive conferences will be charged as during any other part of the game.

-8. Once the review is completed, the crew chief will communicate the ruling to both head coaches and the official scorer using the following criteria.
+The crew chief will communicate the ruling to both head coaches and the official scorer using the following criteria.
 This should also be communicated to the broadcasting booth, if applicable, via the umpire who has a microphone.

 a.
 Ruling on the field is confirmed;